 With third-party integrations on popular cloud platforms ready to be installed, using new technology to enhance productivity has never been easier.

+Alternative work schedules have become increasingly popular, especially in the wake of the coronavirus pandemic that forced companies to shift their structures whether they wanted to or not.
 If the idea of increased employee health and a possible increase in productivity pique your interest, or you’re already sold on the idea, then here are our top tips for learning more about how to implement a four-day working week:

 To compete with organizations that have leveraged staff health to improve retention, recruitment and productivity, companies will have to find their own ways of giving workers the flexibility they need.

 Whether or not a four-day week is the solution your organization needs to remain competitive is something only a deep understanding of your business can provide, but a discussion over flexible and reduced working hours is becoming more and more important—and more viable—in this age of technological revolution.
+The future of the workweek is looking more and more like a beneficial, flexible option, so make sure your company doesn’t fall behind.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community